Turning dispersion into signal: density-split analyses of pairwise velocities: Splitting the pairwise velocity distribution

-\emph{ Split densities---} Previous studies have shown that PVD depends on the large-scale local density \citep[e.g.][]{Tinker2007}. \citep{Tinker2007} developed a model based on the density-dependence of PVD for modeling RSD in terms of the two-point correlation function, but the regime of $\delta<0$ was not explored; \citep{Enrique2021} applied the density-split (DS) technique to expand it to $\delta<0$ for the velocity PDF, but have not looked at the PVD.
-We will generalize the DS technique to analyze the PVD at all density environments.
-We use halos from the Quijote simulations \citep{Quijote_sims} for the analysis.
+Previous studies have shown that PVD depends on the large-scale local density \citep[e.g.][]{Tinker2007, Hellwing2016}. \citep{Hellwing2016} showed that the PVD varies significantly in different cosmic web environments. \citep{Tinker2007} developed a model based on the density-dependence of PVD for modelling RSD in terms of the two-point correlation function, but the regime of $\delta<0$ was not explored; \citep{Enrique2021} applied the density-split (DS) technique to expand it to $\delta<0$ for the velocity PDF, but has not looked at the PVD.
+We will generalise the DS technique to analyse the PVD across all density environments.
+We use the {\sc rockstar} halo catalog from the Quijote low-resolution simulations \citep{Quijote_sims} for the analysis.
 Here are the major steps we take to perform density-split analyses of the PVD:\\ \\ (1) We smooth the halo field with a top-hat window of the radius $R_{\rm sm}=25\,\mathrm{Mpc\,h^{-1}}$, and measure the PDF of the density field {\it at the locations of halos}, shown in the left-hand panel of Fig.~\ref{fig:pairwise_density_and_vel_distribution}.
 In this way, we associate each halo with a value of $\delta_h$, representing the density environment in which they are situated. \\ \\ (2) We then split $\delta_h$ into density bins as indicated by different colors in Fig.~\ref{fig:pairwise_density_and_vel_distribution}.
 It is clear that the PDF of $\delta_h$ is non-Gaussian at the smoothing scale of $25\,\mathrm{Mpc\,h^{-1}}$, with its peak skewed towards positive values of $\delta_h$ and the tail of the distribution extended to large values.
-Note that the PDF of the density field sampled at the locations of halos is not the same as the density PDFs sampled at random (or equally spaced) locations, usually refered to as counts in cells, see \citep[e.g.][]{Peebles1980, Uhlemann2016, Repp2021, Enrique2021}.\\ \\ (3) We measure the PVD for pairs of halos in different density bins and at different separation scales $r$, noted as $P(v^p, r|\delta_h)$.
+Note that the PDF of the density field sampled at the locations of halos is not the same as the density PDFs sampled at random (or equally spaced) locations, usually referred to as counts in cells, see \citep[e.g.][]{Peebles1980, Uhlemann2016, Repp2021, Enrique2021}.\\ \\ (3) We measure the PVD for pairs of halos in different density bins and at different separation scales $r$, noted as $P(v^p, r|\delta_h)$.
 We can see $P(v^p, r|\delta_h)$ as the conditional PVD, conditioned at $\delta_h$.
 An example for $25\,\mathrm{Mpc\,h^{-1}} < r <30\,\mathrm{Mpc\,h^{-1}}$ is shown in the right-hand panel of Fig.~ \ref{fig:pairwise_density_and_vel_distribution}.
 The global pairwise velocity distribution measured with all halos in all environments, noted as $P(v^p,r)$, is shown for comparison\footnote{Note that the sum of $P(v^p, r|\delta_h)$ over all bins of $\delta_h$ does not equal to the global PVD i.e., $P(v^p,r) \neq \int P(v^p, r|\delta_h) d \delta_h$, because $P(v^p,r)$ contain pairs crossing different $\delta_h's$.
 We will get back to this point in the latter part of this letter. }.
 We find that even though the global PVD is non-Gaussian, $P(v^p, r|\delta_h)$ in different $\delta_h$ environments is well-fit by a Gaussian function of different means and dispersions.
 Both the mean $\bar v^p(r | \delta_h)$ and the dispersion $\sigma^p_v(r | \delta_h)$ are strongly correlated with the local density $\delta_h$ (see Fig.~\ref{fig:sigma_skewness} and Table~\ref{tab:tab2}).